bjeftic/morph-test/README.md

 # About

 This is PHP API created in Laravel 8.
 This system can be used to managing Library database.
-For now in test purposes we only have two entities Author and Book models, but can be added a lot...
+For now we only have two entities Author and Book models, but can be added a lot...

 # How to use
 * Clone the repository with git clone